orbeon/orbeon-forms-doc/xforms/variables.md

 If the `value` attribute is omitted, the text content of the `<xf:var>` element is used as the value.

-_NOTE: The value attribute is supported since 2011-03-30 and is likely to be the XForms 2.0 attribute name._|

 ## Variables within xf:model

 Directly under the `<xf:model>` element, the following rules apply: